Updated: Dec 3, 2020

 With continued restrictions on movement and public gatherings, several businesses in the hospitality industry have had to change their mode of operations.
-This is especially true for food service providers and bars who can now only offer take-away products and services to their customers.
+This is especially true for food service providers and bars who can now mainly offer take-away products and services to their customers.

-These past months have been a wake up call for several businesses as their everyday systems have been rendered obsolete.
+These past months have been a wake up call for several businesses as their everyday systems have been rendered somewhat obsolete.
 They are either courting closure or forced to pivot online.

 How can bars, eateries and food houses better adapt their businesses to the changing times?